170-1105, Narmada, Red Sun City, Whiskey Amber Oh Seven Arcology

 That’s what she’d been doing the past ten days since her return from Ussan and subsequent recovery from the wounds she’d suffered there.
 After the first couple of days, she decided she didn’t know enough about current events to make an informed decision.
 So now, she was getting informed.

 A page from her apartment door broke her revere.
 She activated the security monitor and saw a very average and plain-looking man in a worn and faded IISS uniform.
 He wore a short, thick beard and moustache while his dark, curly hair spilled out from under his service cap as he removed it and bowed to the camera.

 “Please forgive the interruption, your ladyship,” he said, “but I have a message to deliver to you which I believe is urgent.”
 She rose and admitted him, her right hand never straying far from the pocket where her body pistol was waiting.
 He handed over the note immediately without being asked.
 It was carefully folded, written on a page of graph paper ripped from a journal.

 “Where did you get this?” she asked as she looked up from the note.

-“The planet Nan, your grace,” he replied.
+“The planet Nan,” he replied.
 “I was asked to deliver it to you by a teen-aged boy eighteen days ago.
 News of your ascendance recently reached that world, so I knew where to find you.”